storyprotocol/documentation/docs/Developers/tutorials/case-study-register-derivative-ippy.md

 ## 6. Transfer NFT

-Now that the contract has handled registering the IP as a derivative, it can transfer ownership to the user to have ownership over the PiPi IP:
+Now that the contract has handled registering the IP as a derivative, it transfers the NFT to the user to have ownership over the PiPi IP:

 ```sol PiPi.sol
 function _mintNFT(address recipient) internal returns (string memory, address) {